A Veteran’s Resume and Job Hunting Guide

 Challenges Faced by Veterans Looking for a Civilian Job

 • Degree deficiencies.
-In order to advance their career, most veterans will need a degree that’s related to their industry.
-It’s not impossible to land a high-salaried job without a relevant degree, but this is uncommon and usually requires a lot of professional experience.
-To help with this dilemma, veterans can take advantage of benefits like the Post-9/11 GI Bill — eligible veterans receive up to 36 months of free or discounted college tuition, fees, housing, books, and supplies.
+To advance their career, most veterans will need a degree related to their industry.
+It’s not impossible to land a high-salaried job without a relevant degree, but this is uncommon and usually requires much professional experience.
+Veterans can take advantage of benefits like the Post-9/11 GI Bill — eligible veterans receive up to 36 months of free or discounted college tuition, fees, housing, books, and supplies.
 Tuition assistance is available for active duty members of the military as well.

 • Undervalued soft skills.
 The military is the ultimate team-building exercise.
 Veterans know what it’s like to be part of a team and work within that dynamic toward a goal.
 They are taught to uphold diligence, loyalty, and integrity.
 What a veteran may lack in corporate training, they make up for in adaptability.
 But many companies don’t really take these soft skills into account when making hiring decisions.